 Also coming with Forsaken is the Dreaming City, Destiny 2's new raid that supposedly has more bosses than any raid before.
 The dev promises great replayability, although at this point, we have to see it to believe it.

 It's not a secret that Destiny 2 has been clinging by the skin of its teeth, having simultaneously failed to appease the original Destiny fans and attract fresh faces.
-It seems that Bungie's efforts in involving the playerbase are paying off as far as content goes.
+It seems that Bungie's efforts in are paying off as far as content goes.
 We guess we'll wait and see if the rest of the community thinks the same.